lse-st446/lse-st446.github.io/index.md

 *Lab*: **Hive and Spark SQL queries**
 * Run Hive queries, basic standard SQL and Hive specific queries such as TRANSFORM, and MAP and REDUCE, queries
 * Loading data from sources, including JSON, XML, weblogs using regular expressions
-* Running queries in Spark SQL using dataframe API and Spark Session sql API
+* Run queries in Spark SQL using dataframe API and Spark Session SQL API
 * Data management using BigQuery via web interface and connector with Python

 Note: assignment for grading to be given in this week